 Earlier data: Marriages by age of groom and age of bride have been shown for the latest available year in most issues of the Demographic Yearbook.
-In addition, issues, including those featuring marriage and divorce statistics, have presented data covering a period of years.
+Data cross-classified by age of groom and bride have been presented in previous issues featuring marriage and divorce statistics.
 For information on the specific topics and the years covered, readers should consult the Historical Index.